T

 Insider tips

-• Public transport is efficient; utilize buses, trams, and ferries.
+• Public transport in Oslo is efficient; utilize buses, trams, and metro.

-• Book popular museums and activities in advance, especially during peak season.
+• Book popular restaurants and accommodations in advance, especially during peak season.

 Packing highlights